 3) The message pre-printed on the card.
 This message should connect the giver to the receiver.
 It can be a heartfelt.
 Mushy or sentimental messages are sometimes just what the doctor ordered.
 It can also depict a shared moment or something you both have in common.
 For example, my sister would borrow my clothes when we were growing up.
 I found the perfect card with a message about her being able to choose something from my closet as her gift.

 Celebrating a birthday is a special event.
 Birthday cards should be special too.
 I find that when I take my time and think about the things above I can find the perfect card.
-I am usually excited and proud of the card I chose.
+Typically, I’m excited and proud of the card I chose.
 I can’t wait for the recipient to open the card.
 So, the next time you need to purchase a card, remember, make it personal.
-And, if you’re looking for that perfect message to write on the card, check out our birthday wishes collection.